 On assessment, it was clearly noted that both pupils were unresponsive.
 This observation, along with the fact that both eyes were red and the Claimant was unable to open her eyes with associated symptoms of decreased vision, headache, nausea, and vomiting, should have triggered an urgent ophthalmology review.
 Unfortunately, this did not happen and therefore there was a failure to consider an ophthalmology diagnosis in this case.

 The Claimant’s current symptoms takes precedence over whether the patient had prior ophthalmology review or not in deciding a second ophthalmology opinion.

-How to prevent recurrence and improve patient safety
+TMLEP’s recommendations to reduce recurrence and enhance patient safety are as follows: